-Remove the two rubber washers from the bottom of the terminal at the connector panel end.
-The threaded bushings underneath the rubber washers are used for mounting the cable support.
+1. Remove the two rubber washers from the bottom of the terminal at the connector panel end.
+The threaded bushings underneath the rubber washers are used to mount the cable support.

 2. Fasten the Basic cable support to the terminal using two M4 x 6 mm countersunk screws.